rumpkernel/drv-netif-dpdk/README.md

 * `git submodule update --init`
 * `./buildrump.sh/buildrump.sh -s rumpsrc -T rumptools`
-* in `src/libdpdkif` of this repo, edit the parameters at the top of rumpcomp_user.c, e.g. the interface port to be used.
+* in `src/libdpdkif` of this repo, edit the parameters at the top of `rumpcomp_user.c`, e.g. the interface port to be used.
 * still in `src/libdpdkif`, run: `../../rumptools/rumpmake dependall &&
   ../../rumptools/rumpmake install`.
 Note that you need `RTE_SDK` and `RTE_TARGET` set in the normal DPDK manner (consult DPDK docs).